Transferring to Another Degree ProgramCopyright: © RWTH Aachen

 The notification of acceptance or rejection will be made available in the Selfservice in RWTHonline.
 It is therefore your own responsibility to check the situation regularly.
 If granted, admission only applies to the application semester.
 It is only possible to transfer from a Bachelor's course of study to a Master's course of study for winter semester up to the deadline of October 31 and for summer semester up to April 30.

 Note for RWTH Bachelor’s graduates: If you have already registered for Master’s modules ahead of time on RWTHonline, all these registrations will automatically be canceled when you transfer to your new course of study.
 You must therefore re-register for these modules.

 If you are enrolled in multiple courses of study and would like to drop one or more courses of study, please use the application to drop one or more courses of study.
 Submit it to the Registrar's Office by April 30 for the summer semester and October 31 for the winter semester.

 FAQs about Subject Changes

-When do I need to submit an application for a change of enrollment?
+When do I need to submit a request for a change to my enrollment?

 During the re-enrollment period.
 Please note that you must have applied for a place within the application period.